We take client concerns very seriously and endeavour to ensure that clients feel comfortable raising concerns about the service they have received.

 Investigating the complaint

-• If you are dissatisfied with the outcome, or the way the complaint has been handled, you may write to the Client Care Partner who will make such further investigations as are necessary.
+- If you are dissatisfied with the outcome, or the way the complaint has been handled, you may write to the Client Care Director who will make such further investigations as are necessary.

-• The Client Care Partner will inform you of the conclusions and any alternative proposals to resolve the complaint, usually within 28 days of this being referred to him.
+- The Client Care Director will inform you of the conclusions and any alternative proposals to resolve the complaint, usually within 28 days of this being referred to

-• If still unresolved at this stage, you may refer your complaint to the Legal Ombudsman.
-You will have to bring your complaint to the Legal Ombudsman within 6 months of receiving a final response from us about your complaint and 6 years from the date of the act or omission giving rise to the complaint or alternatively 3 years from the date you should reasonably have known there are grounds for complaint (if the act/omission took place before 6 October 2010 or was more than 6 years ago).
+- If still unresolved at this stage, you may refer your complaint to the Legal Ombudsman.
+You will have to bring your complaint to the Legal Ombudsman within six months of receiving a final response from us about your complaint and no later than one year from the date of the act or omission being complained about; or one year from the date on which you should have realised that there was cause for complaint.
+However, the Legal Ombudsman may be able to extend this time limit where it is fair and reasonable to do so.

-The Legal Ombudsman is an independent body established by the Office for Legal Complaints under the Legal Services Act 2007 to deal with complaints against Solicitors.
+The Legal Ombudsman is an independent body established by the Legal Services Act 2007 to deal with complaints against Solicitors.

 The Legal Ombudsman may: